scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

    C_2(q, q\prime, \Delta\phi) = \frac{1}{2 \pi N} \sum_{j=1}^N \int_0^{2 \pi} I_j(q, \phi) I_j(q\prime, \phi+\Delta\phi) d\phi

 where :math:`I_j(q, \phi)` represents the intensity of the j-th image, in polar coordinates.
-This correlator can then be used as a basis for the actual 3D reconstruction of the data (Fig. 2), using an algorithm described elsewhere (Donatelli et al., 2015; Pande et al., 2018).
+This correlator can then be used as a basis for the actual 3D reconstruction of the data (Fig. 2), using an algorithm described elsewhere :cite:`Donatelli2015,Pande2018`.

 Acceleration: getting the best out of numpy
 -------------------------------------------